-- 15.7.1 Tools, Equipment and Machinery shall not be left unattended at any time and shall not be stored on CP Property, unless expressly permitted pursuant to a written agreement with CP or by the Manager In Charge in writing, and where so permitted, Contractor shall ensure that: - (a) storage shall be restricted to the designated area, or as otherwise specified by CP. - (b) all such tools, equipment and machinery shall be secured in a safe position well clear of all tracks to prevent accidental contact with trains and moving equipment and to not restrict train crew sightlines; - (c) as much as possible, tools, equipment and machinery shall be stored in locations out of public view.
+- 15.7.1 Tools, Equipment and Machinery shall not be left unattended at any time and shall not be stored on CP Property, unless expressly permitted pursuant to a written agreement with CP or by the Manager-in-Charge in writing, and where so permitted, Contractor shall ensure that: - (a) storage shall be restricted to the designated area, or as otherwise specified by CP. - (b) all such tools, equipment and machinery shall be secured in a safe position well clear of all tracks to prevent accidental contact with trains and moving equipment and to not restrict train crew sightlines; - (c) as much as possible, tools, equipment and machinery shall be stored in locations out of public view. - (d) Machines must be secured in accordance with on-track machinery rules.